TRS & IMRF PENSION SYSTEMS

 403 (b) & 457 Annuity Information

-The District offers employees the opportunities to invest for their retirement in optional 457 and 403(b) programs.
-You can find information on the website for TSA Consulting Group, the plan administrator.
+The District offers employees the opportunity to invest for their retirement in optional 457 and 403(b) programs.
+You can find information on the website for U.S. OMNI & TSACG, the plan administrator.

-Please refer to the links below for electronic copies of TSA Consulting Group, Inc.’s (TSACG) 2021 Annual Retirement Benefits Guide (ARBG) and 403(b) Meaningful Notice/Plan Information brochure.
+Please refer to the links below for electronic copies of the U.S. OMNI & TSACG 2022 Annual Retirement Benefits Guide (ARBG) and 403(b) Meaningful Notice/Plan Information brochure.